hapax/hapax.github.io/_posts/2020-07-08-emergent-time.md

 Is there a more fundamental way of explaining the asymmetry?
 The statistical mechanic says: *because entropy*.
-Roughly speaking, a system with many parts changes in an effectively random way, and it will tend towards the most likely outcomes.
-Particularly when the odds for the unlikely outcomes are $p \sim 10^{-23}$.
+Roughly speaking, a system with many parts changes in an effectively random way, and it will tend towards the most likely outcomes, particularly when the odds for the unlikely outcomes are $p \sim 10^{-23}$.
 The second law of thermodynamics states that these odds are well approximated by zero.